 Act 1

-Stage, The Hotel Esplanade (The Espy) Melbourne, Australia; mid-1980’s: DAN, early 20’s introduces himself to the (actual) audience, using narration, telling us who he is and where we are: the iconic Espy – a local “rock music institution” where numerous acts got their start.
+Stage, The Hotel Esplanade (The Espy) Melbourne, Australia; mid-1980’s: DAN, early 20’s enters and sits on a distinctive 2-seater couch on one side of the stage.
+It is illuminated by a TV studio light. i.e: it’s a chair in a TV studio where an interview subject would sit.
+Dan introduces himself to the (actual) audience, using narration, telling us who he is and where we are: the iconic Espy – a local “rock music institution” where numerous acts got their start.
 He tells us he helped formed the band, The Debutantes: only he doesn’t actually play in the band.
 Rather, he’s their manager.
 A usually overlooked figure, but he’s OK with that.
 It’s enough that he knows that he turned this bunch of misfits into rock’n’roll legends.
-But all that is down the road.
+Besides that wasn’t even his greatest triumph in The Debutantes; his greatest triumph was something else entirely… But all that is down the road.
 For now, they’re not even on the cusp of greatness.
 But maybe they’re on the cusp of the cusp…

 The band back then was HARRY, a musician’s musician and Dan’s best friend since high school.
 He plays rhythm guitar and writes all their songs.
 (As each band member is introduced, the narrator references famous musicians that they’re reminiscent of.)
-Harry takes over the narration: ZOE is on bass guitar and CHARLIE is on drums and a vocalist/lead guitarist (Richard, a member of the ‘Deeper Water’ band, but not a character/cast member we ever meet).
-Dan continues that in 1985, they are just starting to get noticed around the pubs and clubs of Melbourne; a couple of record label A&R men are sniffing around: they’re a great live band and are starting to attract a loyal following and looking to record their first album.
+Harry sits down next to Dan on the interview couch (referred to simply as the Couch from here on) and takes over the narration: ZOE is on bass guitar and CHARLIE is on drums and a vocalist/lead guitarist (Richard, a member of the ‘Deeper Water’ band, but not a character/cast member we ever meet).
+Dan continues, as Harry takes his place with the rest of the band members, that in 1985, they are just starting to get noticed around the pubs and clubs of Melbourne; a couple of record label A&R men are sniffing around: they’re a great live band and are starting to attract a loyal following and looking to record their first album.
 But if the wheels hadn’t fallen off yet, one wheel was definitely starting to look wobbly.
 But as one door closes… He returns to his spot behind a mixing desk and the young band plays a rousing song to the delight of the (fictional) audience.
 (LEAPS AND BOUNDS)

 Backstage/Stage, The Espy: The band (minus Richard) stagger backstage, sweaty and on a high as they enthuse about the great gig they’re having.
 In the background, an ecstatic (off-stage) audience demands an encore.
 As they confirm their encore tracks, Zoe looks around for Richard; he’s not there.
 Charlie reports that he saw him heading for the toilets backstage and that Dan had gone to retrieve him.
 On cue, Dan returns looking ashen: Richard is passed out in a cubicle.
 He explains that he tried reviving him but there’s no way he can go back on.
 Harry’s livid; he’s had enough.
 This has happened too many times: Richard’s out of the band.
 No one objects to this but that doesn’t help them now – what to do for an encore?
 Dan suggests doing a song Harry wrote recently for an anticipated new album.
 It’s not part of their usual set but Dan argues it’s a great track and they can play it without Richard.
 Zoe encourages him: it’s good; back yourself.
 With some hesitation they return to the stage to rapturous applause and sing the new song to great acclaim.
 (CARELESS)